How To Get STD Tested in Denver Without Visiting A Doctor

 Most providers of online lab testing give clients the option of receiving counseling from a trained health professional.

 The added cost is the only downside of online test labs in Denver.

 Normally, a single-disease STD/STI test costs about $100.
-The cost will be higher if you need a range of tests, but usually never more than $300.
+The cost will be higher if you need a range of tests, but it is usually never more than $300.